The Mona Lisa has been caked in attempted vandalism stunt - KTVZ

 The man, who appeared to wear a wig on videos of the incident shared on social media, had the cake with him, according to CNN’s affiliate BFTMV.

-He reportedly approached the painting in a wheelchair, though videos of the aftermath show him on foot with a wheelchair nearby.
-According to a Twitter user who filmed the aftermath, the man first attempted to smash the painting’s bulletproof glass. “(He) then proceeds to smear cake on the glass, and throws roses everywhere before being tackled by security.”
+He approached the painting in a wheelchair, according to a statement from the Louvre.
+Videos of the aftermath show him on foot with a wheelchair nearby.

+“A visitor simulated a disability in order to use a wheelchair to approach the work, which was installed in a secure display case.
+The Louvre applied its usual procedures for people with reduced mobility, allowing them to admire this major work of art,” the statement noted.

+“While standing near the painting, this individual threw a pastry he had hidden in his personal belongings at the Mona Lisa’s glass case.
+This act had no effect on the painting, which was not damaged in any way.”

 Leonardo da Vinci’s masterpiece, arguably the most famous painting in the world, draws millions of visitors each year who line up to pose with the small artwork, which is just over 2.5 feet tall and under 2 feet wide.

-Note: This article has been updated with a statement from the Louvre.